Medior back-end software engineer

 - Test whether the feature meets our quality standards before deploying with your team.

 To deliver new features, you will work iteratively.
 We deliver features in cycles of 2 or 4 days.
 We deploy our code as soon as it adds value, meaning we can deploy multiple times a day.
+Short iterations mean faster feedback on our assumptions.
+We learn more and produce less waste.

 Your personal contributions will play a big part in the final product

-Together with your fellow developers, you will be responsible for the architecture of our product.
+Together with your fellow engineers, you will be responsible for the architecture of our SaaS product.
 You will also contribute to improving the performance and reliability of our product as we scale rapidly.
 You will make well-considered trade-offs between available time and quality to improve existing code, and make your own daily work easier.
 You will have lots of freedom to choose techniques, frameworks, and solutions.
 We encourage experimentation!
 All this ensures that your personal contributions will play a big part in the final product.
 You will see your vision and ideas reflected.

 Who are we looking for?